xiviod/inbox-mvp/backend/README.md

 1. Start the stack (`npm run dev` or `docker compose up`)
 2. Run `ngrok http 4000`
 3. Register webhook URLs with Meta
-4. Use the provided `simulate_webhooks.sh` script (from repo root) to send sample payloads; it signs payloads with `FB_APP_SECRET` automatically.
+4. Use the provided `simulate_webhooks.sh` script (from repo root) to send sample payloads; Meta payloads are signed automatically and Telegram payloads include the `TELEGRAM_WEBHOOK_SECRET`.

 ## API overview

 - `GET /api/conversations` – latest conversations
-- `GET /api/conversations/:conversationId/messages` – history for a conversation
+- `GET /api/conversations/:conversationId/messages` – history for a conversation (OBS signed URLs auto-injected)
 - `POST /api/send` – send an outbound message via the correct adapter
+- `POST /api/ai/assist` – invoke the ModelArts copilot and persist the suggestion
+- `GET /api/inventory` / `POST /api/inventory` – manage TaurusDB inventory catalog
+- `GET /api/orders` / `POST /api/orders` – sync orders generated by the AI workflow
-- `GET /admin/logs?limit=50` – most recent log entries
+- `GET /admin/logs?limit=50` – most recent log entries (mirrored to LTS when configured)

 All endpoints return `429` if rate-limited and `401` if webhook signatures do not match.
+OBS/DCS/AI features are automatically disabled when their environment variables are absent.